GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ## Before you begin

-This tutorial assumes you already have a Cloud Platform account set up and have completed the IoT Core [quickstart documentation](https://cloud.google.com/iot/docs/quickstart).
+This tutorial assumes you already have a Cloud Platform account set up and have completed the IoT Core [quickstart](https://cloud.google.com/iot/docs/quickstart).

 You need to associate Firebase to your cloud project.
 Visit the [Firebase Console](https://console.firebase.google.com/?authuser=0) and choose to add a project.
 You can then choose to add Firebase to an existing Cloud Project.